-Dr. Wagner’s primary clinical appointment is at the Philadelphia VA Medical Center where he is the Associate Program Director for fellowship training.
-There, he attends in the medical intensive care unit and on the general medicine service, provides inpatient consultative pulmonary medicine, and precepts fellows in pulmonary clinic.
-He is also active in the medical critical care section of the Hospital of the University of Pennsylvania where he attends in the medical intensive care unit.
+Dr. Wagner’s primary appointment is at the Philadelphia VA Medical Center where he has a large administrative role as both the Associate Program Director for the Internal Medicine Residency Program and the Pulmonary and Critical Care Medicine Fellowship Program.
+There, he attends in both the medical intensive care unit and on the general medicine service, provides inpatient consultative pulmonary medicine, and precepts fellows in pulmonary clinic.

 Courtright KR, Weinberger SE, Wagner J: Meeting the Milestones: Strategies for Including High-Value Care Education in Pulmonary and Critical Care Fellowship Training.
 Annals of the American Thoracic Society 12(4): 574-8, April 2015.